Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 31 Juli 2025 17.36.24 UTC
+- WIB: Kamis, 31 Juli 2025 18.27.31 UTC
-- WITA: Kamis, 31 Juli 2025 18.36.24 UTC
+- WITA: Kamis, 31 Juli 2025 19.27.31 UTC
-- WIT: Kamis, 31 Juli 2025 19.36.24 UTC
+- WIT: Kamis, 31 Juli 2025 20.27.31 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

 Kategori: friendship